romandunets/hinter/README.md

 # Hinter
 This project is web-based personal organizer tool on Rails 4.
+Basically, an application is enhanced version of task list with a few cool features to make it  useful in real life.

 ## Getting Started